sopel-irc/sopel.chat/_usage/installing.md

 Your configuration file will be stored in `~/.sopel`.
 The file will be called `default.cfg` by default.
-You can access the configuration wizard again by running `sopel -w`.
+You can access the configuration wizard again by running `sopel configure`.
 You can also get just the plugin options with `sopel configure --plugins`.
 You can specify another configuration file with `sopel -c filename`.
 This works both for the configuration utility and for running the bot.
 This way, you can keep multiple different config files for